stefregalia/DS-2026/deliverables/deliverable1-roulette.md

 ### Submission instructions

-1. Within your course repo, create a folder called `Deliverable01`
+1. Create a .qmd (or .rmd) script file which generates an .html or .pdf report with the name `roulette-simulation`
-1. Within the folder, create an .rmd script file which generates an .md or .html report with the name `roulette-simulation`
+1. Submit your reproducible report on GradeScope.
+If you generated an .html report, you can "print to pdf" to generate a .pdf for submission.
 1. Be prepared to share your blog post with the class when the deliverable is due
 1. The deliverable should be your own work.
 You may **discuss**